Ontario Accident Review

 Serious psychological injuries — particularly PTSD that causes permanent functional impairment — can also meet Ontario's tort threshold, allowing a claim for pain and suffering against the at-fault driver.
 Courts have increasingly recognized psychological impairment as meeting the 'serious and permanent' standard.

-If you are dealing with psychological impacts from an accident and your claim has been limited to MIG coverage, a free review can help assess whether your situation may warrant a different treatment.
+If you are dealing with psychological impacts from an accident and your claim has been limited to MIG coverage, a private review can help assess whether your situation may warrant a different treatment.

 Want to know how this applies to your situation?